ragnhild-thielemann/Markowitz_Portifolio_Optimization_UIO-main/README.md

-# Markowitz_Portifolio_Optimization
+# Markowitz Portifolio Optimization

-End-to-end workflow for Markowitz portfolio optimization:

-- Fetch and clean historical stock prices
+## Introduction

+This project implements an end-to-end framework for Markowitz Mean–Variance Portfolio Optimization, combining financial theory with practical data analysis.

+Using historical price data, the model:
+- Retrieves and cleans asset price series
-- Compute returns, expected returns, and covariance
+- Computes returns, expected returns, and the covariance matrix
-- Calculate minimum-variance and max-Sharpe portfolios
+- Constructs the minimum-variance and maximum-Sharpe portfolios
-- Compute portfolio metrics (return, volatility, Sharpe ratio)
+- Evaluates portfolio performance (return, volatility, Sharpe ratio)
-- Recommend portfolio based on risk profile
+- Selects an appropriate strategy based on a rule-based risk profiling model
-- Display dashboard and plot the efficient frontier
+- Visualizes results through an interactive dashboard and efficient frontier plot
+- The implementation bridges mathematical theory and applied quantitative finance, providing a transparent and intuitive tool for portfolio construction and risk assessment

 ## Author
 - Ragnhild Thielemann